Phuc2003-vietnam/CNPM-Task4/README.md

 # CNPM-Task4
-This is the repo for Assignment of CNPM
+This is the repo for SSPS Assignment of CNPM